jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2v-article-4.md

 The taxes on luxury and necessary commodities are exorbitant.

 The temptation to smuggle is consequently irresistible.
-This temptation is made ruinous by=
+This temptation is made ruinous by:
 - the rigour of the law, and
 - the vigilance of the farmer's officers.